 Study on adequacy of icebreaking capacity and level of service in Baltic Sea during severe winters

-The objective of this activity is to study the adequacy of icebreaking capacity and level of service in Baltic Sea specific for severe winters.
+The objective of this activity was to study the adequacy of icebreaking capacity and level of service in Baltic Sea specific for severe winters.
 Statistically, severe winters occur once or twice in a decade.
 The last winter classified as a severe winter was in 2010 – 2011 with maximum ice extent of 309 000 km2.
 Since then the winters have been classified as normal or mild.
 During a very severe winter even the Danish straights freeze.
-The simulation model of winter navigation traffic from the WINMOS (1) Action will now be utilized in the analysis and based on that also further developed and a scenario of very severe winter will be studied.
+The simulation model of winter navigation traffic from the WINMOS (1) Action was utilized in the analysis and based on that also further developed and a scenario of very severe winter was studied.
 The consequences and needed measures and procedures to minimize the harm of a severe winter are naturally of greater scale than for a normal winter and the extents of these measures could be expressed as long forgotten since 2010.
-To get required input data a ship traffic analyses must be carried out in at least Estonia, Finland and Sweden.

-Based on these findings, a contingency plan will be drawn up to ensure icebreaker capacity and other operational means to safeguard maritime transport in the whole Baltic Sea during a very severe winter when the most of the Baltic Sea freezes.
-The plan could be a tool for each national icebreaking authority and could also be a basis for developing further cooperation between the Baltic Sea countries.
+Based on these findings, a contingency plan was drawn up to ensure icebreaker capacity and other operational means to safeguard maritime transport in the whole Baltic Sea during a very severe winter when the most of the Baltic Sea freezes.
+The plan can be a tool for each national icebreaking authority and can also be a basis for developing further cooperation between the Baltic Sea countries.

 Sub-Activity 8.1 – Further development of winter navigation model